earthonion/storymod/README.md

 The script bruteforces the XOR encryption key and outputs standard MP3 files.

-Has issues with Q & A crafties.
-Further research needed.

 ## File System Structure

 ### System Audio Locations